The Moon’s Mysterious Reach: Everything It Touches, from Tides to Werewolves

 The word lunatic comes from luna…Latin for moon.

 In ancient Rome, philosophers believed the moon affected the brain.
-The lunar cycle was linked to madness, melancholy, and divine revelation.
-The idea stuck, especially during the Middle Ages.
+The lunar cycle was linked to madness, melancholy, and divine revelation, and the idea stuck, especially during the Middle Ages.

 Scientific studies are mixed.
 Some show a slight increase in ER visits or psychiatric episodes during full moons, others don’t.
-But belief?
-Belief has never wavered.
+But belief has never wavered.
+The moon seems to light up something deep and primal in us and stir a bit of madness.

 Because sometimes it’s not about what the data says, it’s about what we feel.